naytev/naytev-blog/_posts/2018-5-9-every-facebook-privacy-debacle.md

 author: justine_chong
 ---

 With all the hubbub and change around Facebook in the last couple of months, it's hard to pinpoint where everything started.
-Here's a handy infographic of recent events and when Facebook innitially started implementing changes on the Newsfeed.
+Here's a handy infographic of recent events and when Facebook initially started implementing changes on the Newsfeed.

 <center>